 Candidate for Treasurer | 2021

-My name is Donna Dupuis and I am a first-time candidate running for Killingworth Town Treasurer.
-I have had the privilege of living in Killingworth for 32 years with my husband, Joe, and our daughter, who currently lives in Windsor, CT.
+My name is Donna Dupuis and I am running for Killingworth Town Treasurer.
+I have had the privilege of living in Killingworth for 34 years with my husband, Joe, and our daughter, who currently lives in Windsor, CT.

 I have a Bachelor’s degree in Human Services from Albertus Magnus College.